Writing Essentials: Ego/Shadow/Self

 · This begins the integration process, allowing them to start making better and better choices for themselves.

-· These better choices will reflect the reason why they are on their journey to begin with and will warrant them reaching a satisfying endgame.
+· The better choices reflect the reason they’re on their journey to begin with and warrants them reaching a satisfying endgame.

 Ego/conscious self: I am placid.